These fall fantasy books will make you want to curl up in a cozy sweater with a hot drink.

 If you're also a fan of a book with an adaptation, then Practical Magic is the fall book for you.

-For more than two hundred years, the Owens women have been blamed for everything that has gone wrong in their Massachusetts town.
+For over two hundred years, the Owens women have been blamed for everything that has gone wrong in their Massachusetts town.

 18. Silver in the Wood by Emily Tesh